Get

 What Does Dog Urine Do to Plants?

-A dog’s urine and feces have high nitrogen and phosphorus concentrations due to their balanced protein-rich diet.
-They’re necessary for plant growth in moderation, but excessive amounts of the nutrients can quickly damage many plants.
+A dog’s urine and feces have high nitrogen and phosphorus concentrations due to their protein-rich diet.
+Both of these components are necessary for the plants in moderation, but excessive amounts of these compounds can quickly damage many plants.
 While feces account for most of the phosphorus contribution from a dog’s overall waste, urine is responsible for almost half of the deposited nitrogen.

 Excessive nitrogen stimulates growth.
 Plants grow larger leaves and shoots, delaying and reducing fruit production.
 Roots and leaves become more attractive to pests and prone to disease, with delicate plants suffering damage.